anonymous-574/DSA-Practice/README.md

 This repository contains:
 ✅ **DSA Implementations**: Covers arrays, linked lists, stacks, queues, trees, graphs, sorting, and more.
 ✅ **DAA Algorithms**: Includes Divide & Conquer, Dynamic Programming, Greedy, Backtracking, and lab experiments.
-✅ **LeetCode Solutions**: Practice problems solved with optimal approaches.
+✅ **LeetCode and Codeforces Solutions**: Practice problems solved with optimal approaches.
 ✅ **Well-structured Code**: Each section is organized for easy navigation and understanding.
 ✅ **Useful for Interview Prep & Competitive Programming**